dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-23-deployment-slots.md

     password=$(az webapp deployment list-publishing-credentials --slot $staging --query publishingPassword | sed -e 's/["\r ]//g') echo $password
     ```
-    The username and password are extracted to variables for later use.

     >Alternatively, you can use <u>user-level credentials</u> are directly tied to your Microsoft Account.
 This is global to all your Azure Web Apps and you only need to set this once.
 However, the <u>username has to be globally unique to all accounts in Azure</u>.
 You create or reset the user credentials by executing the following with the appropriate _{username}_ and _{password}_.
     >```